-This MSc provides theoretical and practical training in measuring and quantifying marine resources and the effects of conflicting usage upon them.
+This MSc is a full-time one-year course, consisting of 9 months taught course and 3 months research project, and examined by continuous assessment.
+The course provides theoretical and practical training in measuring and quantifying marine resources and the effects of conflicting usage upon them.
 It provides a sound scientific basis on which to develop policy and make decisions on marine resource exploitation and protection around the world.
-The course provides training addressing the following major themes: marine ecology skills; marine fisheries; coastal habitat and survey; marine environmental impacts; marine conservation and coastal zone management; research design and planning; research project and dissertation.

 Qualification and course duration